Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages: Language Design for Importing Tensor Index Notation

-Most of cases, if we complement indices as above, we can represent the operation for differential forms.
-However, this completion is not suitable for functions specially defined for differential forms.
-For example, in the case of the wedge product, we would like to append the different indices to each argument as follows.
+In most of the cases, if we complement indices as above, we can represent the operation for differential forms.
+However, this completion is not suitable for functions specially defined for differential forms such as the wedge product and exterior derivative.
+In the case of the wedge product, we would like to append the different indices to each argument as follows.